platformsh/platformsh-docs/docs/src/administration/web/configure-project.md

 - Crons and any subsequent tasks (like backups set through crons).

 App runtime and cron timezone can be configured separately.
-For more information, see the [App runtime timezone](../../configuration/app/timezone.md) and the [Cron reference](../../configuration/app/app-reference.md#crons).
+For more information, see the [app runtime timezone](../../configuration/app/timezone.md) and the [cron reference](../../configuration/app/app-reference.md#crons).

 If you subscribed to the automated backups, the backups will be scheduled between 3-5AM based on the project level timezone setting.